-As of July, 2018, Google Chrome will be marking a website as “Not Secure” if it is not protected with an SSL certificate.
+As mentioned above, Google began rolling out Chrome 68 in July 2018, marking a website as “Not Secure” if it is not protected with an SSL certificate.
 It’s all a part of making the global web more secure.
 However, it is even more important if you collect data or accept payments.

 Accept payment securely